boissonnat/boissonnat.github.io/_posts/recipes/2015-05-13-deploy-ror-application-on-apache-with-capistrano.md

 $> passenger-install-apache2-module
 {% endhighlight %}

-Then you will need to update your apache configuration (has said in the passenger instructions).
+Then you will need to update your apache configuration (as in the passenger instructions).

 First, create a file called ```/etc/apache2/mods-available/passenger.load``` and input the following code :